deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 Easy to be quiet, though.
 Big city, big noise outside, music playing from a radio for the workers.
 He didn’t have to worry about being heard as he moved, and he was quickly getting a sense for how these four thought and moved and searched.

-He could tell they’d had some practice, and been told to do by someone who knew how to fight.
+He could tell they’d had some practice, and been told what to do by someone who knew how to fight.
 But they weren’t very good apprentices.
 Their movements were sloppy.
 They didn’t cover each other’s fires very well---he’d been practicing with Ferd and friends, when he had time and when they’d been able to let him.
 Guns weren’t *too* different from bows, you had to think about where the pointy end could reach, after all.

 They also weren’t tree-thinking.
 He was *right above them* and they weren’t looking up.